Best Maui Beaches in Hawaii: 2026 Guide to Parking, Snorkeling, & Safety

 Why it’s great: This beach is unlike any other.
 The black volcanic sand, sea arches, and wild coastline make it one of the most unique beaches on Maui you’ll ever visit.

-Don’t forget to make a reservation—it’s required for entry.
+Don’t forget to make a reservation - it's required for entry.

 To protect the park's beauty and culture, visitors from outside Hawaii must reserve entry and parking in advance.
 Reservations can be made up to 30 days in advance, and they often sell out weeks in advance, so plan accordingly!
 You cannot enter the park without a confirmed reservation.